Celebrate Hispanic Heritage Month with ACM

 Accessibility in Computing: Trends, Challenges and Opportunities

 The ever-changing landscape of technology, the computing industry, and resulting societal impacts carry great potential for persons with disabilities.
-Join the ACM DEI Council on July 10, 2024 at 11 AM ET for the panel, "Accessibility in Computing: Trends, Challenges and Opportunities."
-Panelists will explore a range of topics about the current trends in accessibility in computing and how the industry is incorporating inclusive designs to meet diverse needs.
-Panelists will also discuss the gaps in accessibility that technology companies and others should address to create a more inclusive digital space.
-Register for the panel here
+On July 10, 2024, ACM DEI Council hosted the panel, "Accessibility in Computing: Trends, Challenges and Opportunities."
+Panelists explored a range of topics about the current trends in accessibility in computing and how the industry is incorporating inclusive designs to meet diverse needs.
+Panelists discussed the gaps in accessibility that technology companies and others should address creating a more inclusive digital space.

 2023 Computer Science Curriculum Guidelines Revision